 Ever more frequently, even traditional broadcasters like ProSieben MAXX and SPORT1 are carrying the major esports events on television.
 In January 2019, SPORT1 launched the first esports station in the German-speaking world: eSPORTS1.
 Millions of viewers also follow the tournaments and leagues via online streaming services like Twitch and Mixer, which have specialised in this content and become an integral part of the esports ecosystem.
 In addition to this, YouTube and Facebook are increasingly offering esports programming on their platforms.
 Facebook and the world’s largest esports company, ESL of Cologne, expanded their partnership in February 2019, which will allow esports fans to see all global tournaments on the platform in the future.

-In Germany, a total of nearly 13 million people tune in to watch esports events – meaning that one in five Germans is familiar with this phenomenon, which has evolved from its beginnings in the 1970s with the game Pong through arcade video game competitions and LAN parties to its present state.
-Almost half of all 16- to 24-year-olds have viewed esports games.
+In Germany, a total of nearly 12 million people tune in to watch esports events – meaning that one in five Germans is familiar with this phenomenon, which has evolved from its beginnings in the 1970s with the game Pong through arcade video game competitions and LAN parties to its present state.
+Almost half of the German population has watched esports games.
 Talking about esports matches and teams or analysing the latest playing strategies has become as commonplace as discussing a football or basketball game.

 Accordingly, esports have developed and become professionalised at a breathtaking pace in the last several years.
 Not long ago, gamers used forums and communities to privately arrange dates to meet and play.
 These gatherings have given rise to both a professional scene with a global market worth billions of dollars and a professionally organised amateur level.
 Today there are numerous clubs as well as university groups in which esports enthusiasts can organise locally and regionally.
 The groups provide opportunities for exchange and joint training.
 The clubs and groups form the basis for strengthening the local amateur leagues and for promoting young talent – and therefore the German esports athletes of tomorrow.